ehugithub/C-programs/README.md

 # C-programs
-A collection of files taken from "C Programming: A Modern Approach" written by K.N.
-King and "Data Structures using C" written by Reema Thareja.
+A collection of C programs based off of various programming textbooks and exercises